petercat23/OmegaPricing/README.md

 #### Notes

 Specific notes can be found as comments inside the code.
 The `requests` Library is always a huge help when making external API calls.
 I am a huge fan of Django Rest Framework and the Mock libraries.
+For the purposes of this demo I am just logging to the console.
+Normally I would log to a file or to an external tool like loggly or something.